NifTK/NiftyNet/demos/BRATS17/README.md

 From left to right: A slice from BRATS17, ground truth of whole tumor, and segmentation probability map using this demo [1].

-*[1] This implementation ranked the first (in terms of averaged Dice score 0.90499) according to the online validation leaderboard of [BRATS challenge 2017](https://www.cbica.upenn.edu/BraTS17/lboardValidation.html).*
+*[1] This method ranked the first (in terms of averaged Dice score 0.90499) according to the online validation leaderboard of [BRATS challenge 2017](https://www.cbica.upenn.edu/BraTS17/lboardValidation.html).*

 _Please see also a trained model in [NiftyNet model zoo](https://cmiclab.cs.ucl.ac.uk/CMIC/NiftyNetExampleServer/blob/master/anisotropic_nets_brats_challenge_model_zoo.md)._

 ### Overview
-The demo focuses on the first stage of the cascaded CNNs, i.e., automated segmentation of whole tumor using the [WNet](anisotropic_nets/wt_net.py).
+The demo currently demonstrates how to use niftynet for the first stage of the cascaded CNNs, i.e., automate segmentation of whole tumor using the [WNet](anisotropic_nets/wt_net.py).
+For a full implementation of the method described in [1] with three stages of the cascaded CNNs, please see: https://github.com/taigw/brats17

 This folder (also zipped and downloadable from [here](https://www.dropbox.com/s/macplyp53v0tm1j/BRATS17.tar.gz)) contains